cszach/linux-on-lenovo-legion/README.md

 ```

 7. **Reboot.** Upon seeing the splash screen with the Legion logo, you may see a
-   blue screen (not of death) that asks if you want to manage MOK keys. **Select
+   blue screen that asks if you want to manage MOK keys. **Select "Enroll MOK"
-   "Enroll MOK" on the menu and accept to enroll the new MOK key.** After this
+   on the menu and accept to enroll the new MOK key.** After this process, your
-   process, your OS will boot.
+   OS will boot.
 8. **Open a terminal in the `rtw89` repository clone.** It is the directory you
    cloned the `rtw89` repository into in step 2.
 9. **Compile the driver, sign the compiled driver files with the MOK key, and